mandresst/cookiecutter_template/README.md

 ## Credits

+Development Lead
-Development Lead: This template was created by Michael Andres Soto T.
+*  This template was created by Michael Andres Soto T.